Phanitejakunapareddy/Analyst-Skills/README.md

 2. Run queries from `SQLQuery_1_Assignment5.sql` and `SQLQuery_1_assignment6.sql` to retrieve insights and practice advanced SQL querying.

-3. Modify and extend queries as needed for further analysis or assignments.
+3. Modify and extend queries as needed for further analysis or projects.

 ## Learning Outcomes